- The Money Wellness Index from first direct is a new study to analyse the emotional health of the nation’s relationship with money

 About first direct

 first direct provides mobile banking, online and telephone services to its 1.49m customers and offers a full range of personal banking products including its multi-award winning current account and mortgages.
 It’s been recognised as being a pioneer of amazing customer service by numerous independent third parties including The Competition and Markets Authority, Which?, Moneywise, Moneyfacts and Moneysavingexpert.com.
-As well as its Facebook page, first direct uses social media to engage with customers through LinkedIn, YouTube and Twitter.
+As well as its Facebook page, first direct uses social media to engage with customers through LinkedIn Opens an overlay [Will show a security message first], YouTube Opens an overlay [Will show a security message first] and Twitter.